woocommerce/woocommerce/plugins/woocommerce-admin/docs/features/onboarding.md

 ## Onboarding filters

-* `woocommerce_onboarding_profile_properties` filters the properties we track as part of the profile wizard (such as information from store/business details steps).
+* `woocommerce_admin_onboarding_profile_properties` filters the properties we track as part of the profile wizard (such as information from store/business details steps).
 When the `completed` property is set to true, the profile wizard is completely dismissed and hidden.
-* `woocommerce_rest_onboarding_profile_object_query` filters the query arguments for requests to `/wc-admin/onboarding/profile`.
-* `woocommerce_rest_prepare_onboarding_profile` filters the response for requests to `/wc-admin/onboarding/profile`.
-* `rest_onboarding_profile_collection_params` filters the collection parameters for requests to  `/wc-admin/onboarding/profile`.
 * `woocommerce_admin_onboarding_industries` filters the list of allowed industries displayed in the profile wizard.
 * `woocommerce_admin_onboarding_industry_image` filters the images used for homepage templates in the appearance task.
 When creating a homepage, example images are used based on industry.
 These images are stored in `images/onboarding`.
 * `woocommerce_admin_onboarding_product_types` filters the product types displayed in the profile wizard.
-* `woocommerce_onboarding_plugins_whitelist` filters the list of plugins that can installed & activated via onboarding.
+* `woocommerce_admin_onboarding_plugins_whitelist` filters the list of plugins that can installed & activated via onboarding.
 This acts as a whitelist so only certain plugins can be used via the `/wc-admin/onboarding/profile/install` and `/wc-admin/onboarding/profile/activate` endpoints.
 * `woocommerce_admin_onboarding_themes` filters the themes displayed in the profile wizard.
-* `woocommerce_onboarding_jetpack_connect_redirect_url` filters the Jetpack connection redirect URL outlined in the Jetpack connection section below.
+* `woocommerce_admin_onboarding_jetpack_connect_redirect_url` filters the Jetpack connection redirect URL outlined in the Jetpack connection section below.
-* `woocommerce_onboarding_task_list` filters the list of tasks on the task list dashboard.
+* `woocommerce_admin_onboarding_task_list` filters the list of tasks on the task list dashboard.
 This allows extensions to add new tasks.
 See [the extension docs](https://github.com/woocommerce/woocommerce-admin/tree/42015d17a919e8f9e54ba75869c50b04b8dc9241/docs/examples/extensions) for an example of how to do this.
+* `woocommerce_rest_onboarding_profile_collection_params` filters the collection parameters for requests to  `/wc-admin/onboarding/profile`.
+* `woocommerce_rest_onboarding_profile_object_query` filters the query arguments for requests to `/wc-admin/onboarding/profile`.
+* `woocommerce_rest_onboarding_prepare_onboarding_profile` filters the response for requests to `/wc-admin/onboarding/profile`.

 ## Options and settings